-Beginning in 2019, all contracted birth-to-five early childhood care and education services will be managed by the Department of Education (DOE), including 3-K for All, Pre-K for All, and services that are currently part of EarlyLearn NYC.
-The DOE will procure services under new program models with the goals of increasing quality, equity, access, and sustainability.
+As of July 2019, all birth-to-five early childhood care and education services are being supported and monitored by the Department of Education (DOE), including 3-K for All, Pre-K for All, and EarlyLearn NYC.
+Through a set of Requests for Proposals (RFPs), the DOE will procure services under new program models with the goals of increasing quality, equity, access, and sustainability.

 The birth-to-five system of early care and education is designed to uphold a set of core values.
 In order to produce positive outcomes for children, families, and providers, the DOE seeks to:

 - Provide children from birth to five years old with access to a high-quality early childhood program that is held accountable to and supported to meet high expectations of program quality.

 - Ensure a sustainable early care and education system that accurately reflects need across the city and sets up all programs for successful enrollment.

 - Value the expertise of program leaders, educators, staff, and families, and work together to meet community needs.

 - Promote socioeconomic and racial integration in early childhood classrooms.

 - Provide extended day, extended year services and robust family supports to the families that need them most.